-The review of the complainant's case took from March to July 1991.
-By a letter of 9 July 1991 the Leader of the Personnel Division told him not only that he had been unsuccessful but that his fixed-term appointment would not be renewed on expiry.
+From March to July 1991 the complainant's case was under review by the PS Division, the Personnel Division, and the competent board.
+On 9 July 1991 the Leader of the Personnel Division told him by letter not only that he had been unsuccessful but that his fixed-term appointment would not be renewed on expiry.